lemlac/mulem/docs/reference.md

 `;`​ means different things in different contexts.
 In a block, it separates expressions; after `do`​, it separates expression in an inline block; and after `loop`​, it separates the subject from steps.

+It's not hard to figure out what `loop subject; step` means.
+If you see `;` in a loop notation, than the next part is the step.
+It's like a simplified C-style `for`-loop.

-Note that even though it's possible to do a C-style for-loop, it's hard to read and preferable to do a `loop x in` with a range instead.
+Note that even though it's possible to do a C-style `for`-loop, it's hard to read and preferable to do a `loop x in` with a range instead.

 ```mulem
 -- Same thing but easier to read